Positron Emission Tomography / CT

 Oncology staging/restaging

-Detect nodal and distant metastases.
+Detect nodal and distant metastases with whole-body survey capability.

 Therapy response

-Measure metabolic response to chemo/immunotherapy.
+Measure metabolic response to chemo/immunotherapy within weeks.

 Occult infection/inflammation